 - Engineering writing style guide – 6 things to know

-Proposal for an added education requirement in engineering for licensure
+A proposal for greater education requirements in engineering licensure

-Imagine you’ve been a working engineer for let’s say 20 plus years.
-A Master’s degree won’t help teach you anything practical to apply to your job.
+Picture this: you’ve been a practicing engineer for over 20 years.
+A Master’s degree isn’t going to teach you anything new that you can apply to your job.
 If you need a refresher, you can always pick up a graduate-level book.

 Learning versus continued education